Effanuel/regex-csv-parser/README.md

 # regex-csv-parser
-csv parser made using as much regex as possible
+CSV parser made using as much regex as possible in 53 lines of code